iotaledger/iri/STYLEGUIDE.md

       ...
     }

+#### Documenting interfaces
+The documentation for an interface should give you an understanding on what the interface does without any need to look at its implementation(s).
+It needs to focus on what the interface role is without drifting too much to other parts of the system.

+    //Bad
+    /**
+     *
+     * Calculates the <tt>rating</tt> for transactions in a subtangle.
+     *
+     * <p>
+     // This line has nothing to do with the current interface
+     * We create a subtangle by calculating an entrypoint that starts at given depth (number of milestones
+     * beofre the most recent one).
+     *
+     * During tip selection we perform a random walk on a subtangle until we reach a tip.
+     * The <tt>rating</tt> is an integer assigned to a transaction that will
+     * determine the probability of being traversed upon during the next step of the random walk.
+     * A transaction that has a higher rating compared to other transactions, is more likely to be
+     * traversed on during the random walk.
+     *
+     * </p>
+     */
+    @FunctionalInterface
+    public interface RatingCalculator {
+    ...
+    }

+    //Good
+    /**
+     *
+     * Calculates the <tt>rating</tt> for transactions in a subtangle.
+     *
+     * <p>
+     * During tip selection we perform a random walk on a subtangle until we reach a tip.
+     * The <tt>rating</tt> is an integer assigned to a transaction that will
+     * determine the probability of being traversed upon during the next step of the random walk.
+     * A transaction that has a higher rating compared to other transactions, is more likely to be
+     * traversed on during the random walk.
+     * </p>
+     */
+    @FunctionalInterface
+    public interface RatingCalculator {

+The problems with the example above is:
+1. We will probably start having duplicate documentation.
+So we will have to maintain documentation in more than one place.
+2. We are documenting an interface not the entire system

+If one still wants to explain the relationship of this interface to to others the "@see" annotation can come in handy.

+    //Use @see to point the reader to related modules /**
+     *
+     * Calculates the <tt>rating</tt> for transactions in a subtangle.
+     *
+     * <p>
+     * During tip selection we perform a random walk on a subtangle until we reach a tip.
+     * The <tt>rating</tt> is an integer assigned to a transaction that will
+     * determine the probability of being traversed upon during the next step of the random walk.
+     * A transaction that has a higher rating compared to other transactions, is more likely to be
+     * traversed on during the random walk.
+     * </p>
+     *
+     * @see EntryPointSelector
+     * @see Walker
+     */

 #### Documenting a class
 Documentation for a class may range from a single sentence to paragraphs with code examples.
 Documentation should serve to disambiguate any conceptual